Honey Moon Vineyard

 Dear customers, friends and visitors to this site,

-Jane Bromley and Hylton McLean.
+Jane and Hylton

 Honey Moon Vineyard is a small, vibrant, vineyard situated in the high ridges of Echunga in the Adelaide Hills, ten minutes’ drive from either Hahndorf or Mount Barker.